Parallellines0451/GTAIV.EFLC.FusionShaders/README.md

 - Console-like gamma

 # Notes
-These shaders are part of [FusionFix](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix) and won't work without it.
+<b>This repository is part of [FusionFix](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix).
+ENBSeries or game versions prior to 1.0.7.0 are not compatible.

-Special thanks to my friends AssaultKifle47, RaphaelK12, robi29 and \_CP_ for directly contributing with their own fixes, to Shvab for making [RAGE Shader Editor](https://github.com/d3g0n-byte/rage-shader-editor-cpp) and to ThirteenAG for implementing features we requested into FusionFix.
+Special thanks to my friends [AssaultKifle47](https://github.com/akifle47/), [RaphaelK12](https://github.com/RaphaelK12), [robi29](https://github.com/robi29/) and [\_CP_](https://github.com/cpmodding) for directly contributing with their own fixes, to [Shvab](https://github.com/d3g0n-byte) for making RAGE Shader Editor and to [ThirteenAG](https://github.com/ThirteenAG) for implementing features we requested into FusionFix.

 Their shader repositories, which also have lots of cool stuff:
 - [GTA4-Improved-Soft-Shadows](https://github.com/RaphaelK12/GTA4-Improved-Soft-Shadows)